MICLab-Unicamp/Medical-Imaging-Tutorial/README.md

 ## Citation

-Our work entitled "An Introduction to Medical Imaging Segmentation with Deep Learning" has been submitted as a tutorial to the 2022 35th SIBGRAPI - Conference on Graphics, Patterns and Images, in Natal, Brazil.
+Our work entitled "An Introduction to Medical Imaging Analysis with Deep Learning" has been submitted as a tutorial to the 2022 35th SIBGRAPI - Conference on Graphics, Patterns and Images, in Natal, Brazil.

 We will use the notebook and data in this repository for a hands-on demonstration.